Inverse Satake isomorphism and change of weight: Introduction

 \section{Introduction}

 Throughout this paper, $F$ is a local nonarchimedean field with finite residue field $k$ of characteristic $p$, $\bf G$ is a connected reductive $F$-group, and $C$ is an algebraically closed field of characteristic $p$.
 In our previous paper \cite{MR3600042}, we gave a classification of irreducible admissible smooth $C$-representations of $G = \mathbf{G}(F)$ in terms of supercuspidal representations of Levi subgroups of $G$.
-The most subtle ingredient in our proofs is the so-called ``change of weight theorem''.
-We deduced it from the existence of certain elements in the image of the mod $p$ Satake transform.
-The main goal of this paper is to determine its image entirely and give an explicit formula for the inverse of the mod $p$ Satake transform, we call it the ``inverse Satake theorem'', from which the change of weight is an immediate consequence.
-In earlier work \cite{MR2845621}, we established the inverse Satake theorem when $\mathbf G$ is split by deducing it from the Lusztig-Kato formula, which is an inverse formula for the usual Satake transform in characteristic zero.
-In this paper we establish the inverse Satake theorem in characteristic $p$ using the pro-$p$ Iwahori Hecke algebra.
+The most subtle ingredient in our proofs is the so-called ``change of weight theorem'', which we deduced from the existence of certain elements in the image of the mod $p$ Satake transform.
+The main goal of this paper is to determine its image entirely and give an explicit formula for the inverse of the mod $p$ Satake transform, we call it the \emph{inverse Satake theorem}, from which the change of weight is an immediate consequence.

+To be a bit more precise, the mod $p$ Satake transform can be defined for the Hecke algebra of a single irreducible representation $V$ of a special parahoric subgroup, as well as more generally for the Hecke bimodule of a pair $(V,V')$ of such irreducible representations.
+The image of the mod $p$ Satake transform was known in case of a single irreducible representation $V$ of a special parahoric subgroup, cf.\ \cite{MR3331726}, \cite{bib:satake}.
+However, for the change of weight theorem it is essential to allow pairs $(V,V')$ with $V \not\cong V'$.

+In earlier work \cite[Prop.\ 5.1]{MR2845621}, we established the inverse Satake theorem when $\mathbf G$ is split with simply-connected derived subgroup and $V = V'$ by deducing it from the Lusztig-Kato formula, which is an inverse formula for the usual Satake transform in characteristic zero.
+(See also the related work of Ollivier \cite{MR3366919}.)
+In this paper we establish the inverse Satake theorem in characteristic $p$ for arbitrary $\mathbf G$ and pairs $(V,V')$ by using the pro-$p$ Iwahori Hecke algebra.

 We now explain our results in more detail.
 Let $\mathbf{S}$ be a maximal split torus of $\mathbf{G}$, $\mathbf{Z}$ its centralizer, $\mathbf{B} = \mathbf{Z}\mathbf{U}$ a minimal parabolic subgroup and $\Delta$ the set of simple roots defined by $(\mathbf{G},\mathbf{B},\mathbf{S})$.
 Put $Z = \mathbf{Z}(F)$ and $U = \mathbf{U}(F)$.
 Let $X_*(\mathbf{S})$ be the group of cocharacters of $\mathbf{S}$ and $v_Z\colon Z\to X_*(\mathbf{S})\otimes\mathbb{R}$ be the usual homomorphism (see Section~\ref{Notation}).
 Put $Z^+ = \{z\in Z\mid \text{$\langle \alpha,v_Z(z)\rangle \ge 0$ for any $\alpha\in\Delta$}\}$, so that $Z^+$ contracts $U$ under conjugation.